 “It may seem like a simple thing, but this is a great move by the city,” said Sapkota.
 “Many girls, mainly in the community schools, are forced to miss their classes during their periods, which are very painful for girls,” said Sapkota.

 It’s mostly the daily wage earners who send their children to community schools in Kathmandu.
-It’s impossible for such parents to pay Rs 55 to 70 for a single pad, say experts.
-During one menstrual cycle, about 10 pads are used on average, which means, women and girls have to spend Rs550 for just one menstrual cycle.
+It’s impossible for such parents to pay Rs 55 to 70 for a single packet of pads, say experts.
+During one menstrual cycle, about two packets are used on average, which means, women and girls have to spend around Rs140 for just one menstrual cycle.

 “This is a great financial relief for parents like us,” said Khusi’s father Dorna Datta Joshi, 42, a priest by profession.